 Development and redevelopment alters the hydrologic response of local watersheds and increases stormwater runoff rates and volumes, flooding, soil erosion, stream channel erosion, non-point and point source pollution, and sediment transport and deposition, as well as reduces groundwater recharge.
-These changes in stormwater runoff contribute to increased quantities of water-borne pollutants and alterations in hydrology that are harmful to public health and safety as well as to the natural environment.
+These changes in stormwater runoff contribute to increased quantities of waterborne pollutants and alterations in hydrology that are harmful to public health and safety as well as to the natural environment.
 These effects can be managed and minimized by applying proper design and well-planned controls to manage stormwater runoff from development sites.

-Furthermore, the Federal Water Pollution Control Act of 1972 (Clean Water Act) and Federal Phase II Stormwater Rules promulgated under it, as well as rules of the North Carolina Environmental Management Commission (EMC) promulgated in response to Federal Phase II requirements, compel adoption of certain stormwater controls included in this Ordinance.
+Furthermore, the Federal Water Pollution Control Act of 1972 (Clean Water Act) and Federal Phase II Stormwater Rules promulgated under it, as well as rules of the North Carolina Environmental Management Commission (EMC) promulgated in response to Federal Phase II requirements and EMC rules implementing the Jordan Lake Watershed nutrient management strategy, compel adoption of certain stormwater controls included in this Ordinance.